 TV presenter Rhys Stephenson, who is best known as the energetic, smiling face of children’s TV channel CBBC, has become Place2Be’s newest Ambassador.

 Following a year of incredible support, Rhys is stepping up from being a Place2Be champion to the role of ambassador.
-In the past year, he’s got involved with many Place2Be projects; supporting our Art Room ‘From River to Sea’ activity, taking part in BAFTA Kids at Home with Place2Be, reading in our annual Carol Concert, and leading our virtual assembly for Children’s Mental Health Week.
+In the past year, he’s got involved with many Place2Be projects; taking part in BAFTA Kids at Home with Place2Be, reading in our annual Carol Concert, and leading our virtual assembly for Children’s Mental Health Week.
 Rhys also took to the rugby pitch, recorded numerous video messages for pupils and made virtual visits into Place2Be partner schools.